OCHA in Asia and the Pacific

 Asia and the Pacific is the world's most disaster-prone region.
 Every year, millions of people are affected by natural hazards including earthquakes, tsunamis, tropical storms, flooding, landslides and volcanic eruptions.

-OCHA plays a key role in coordinating international humanitarian preparedness and response in the region.
+OCHA is the part of the United Nations Secretariat responsible for bringing together humanitarian actors to ensure a coherent response to emergencies.
+It plays a key role in coordinating international humanitarian preparedness and response in the region.
 OCHA’s work in Asia and the Pacific is focused around four key areas:

 Where we work

-OCHA in Asia and the Pacific supports 36 countries and 14 territories.
+OCHA in Asia and the Pacific supports 24 countries and four territories.
 It has offices in Nepal, Bangladesh, Sri Lanka, Myanmar, Indonesia, Japan, the Philippines and Papua New Guinea.
 It also has regional offices in Fiji and Thailand.

 Regional Office for Asia and the Pacific (ROAP)